The Role of Women’s Leadership in Strengthening Subnational Health Systems in Nigeria

 Broad Outlook

-This paper explores the pivotal role of women’s leadership in strengthening sub-national health systems in Nigeria, effectively making a case and linkage between gender-balanced leadership and effective health outcomes.
+This paper explores the pivotal role of women’s leadership in strengthening subnational health systems in Nigeria, establishing a link between gender-balanced leadership and effective health outcomes.
 Women leaders contribute unique perspectives and skills, prioritizing equity, inclusivity, and community well-being above all else.
-The information we gathered shows that women’s leadership can lead to significant improvements, including increased immunization rates, better reproductive health services, and enhanced maternal and neonatal care.
+The information gathered in this paper shows that women’s leadership can lead to significant improvements, including increased immunization rates, better reproductive health services, and enhanced maternal and neonatal care.

 Methodology